christopheradams/LinkWeave/README.md

 single transaction.
 These are called *Atomic NFTs*.

 A minimal implementation of the Atomic NFT concept requires a [SmartWeave] contract and a media file transaction.
-This specification is designed to be compatible with the [Verto][Verto-Compatible NFT Specification] protocol, so that the tokens can be listed and traded on an exchange.
+This follows the [Verto-Compatible NFT Specification], so that the tokens can be listed and traded on an exchange.

 #### Token Contract